springer-math/Mathematics-of-Epidemics-on-Networks/errata.md

 ## Chapter 6

-- In Figure 6.7, it was not made clear that the percolation is performed on a single network for each N, and all edges are given a weight uniformly in (0,1) and kept only if the weight is less than p.
-The edge weights are kept constant as p changes.
+- In Figure 6.7, it was not made clear that the percolation is performed by taking a single network for each N, giving each edge a weight uniformly in (0,1) and then as $p$ decreases from $1$, removing an edge when $p$ crosses its weight.

 - equation 6.8a, \xi should be \zeta.